-This prospectus is part of a registration statement on Form S-3 that we filed with the Securities and Exchange Commission, or SEC, utilizing a "shelf" registration process or continuous offering process.
-Under this shelf registration process, we may, from time to time, sell up to \$500,000,000 of the securities described in this prospectus in one or more offerings.
-Each time we offer securities, we will provide you with this prospectus and a prospectus supplement that will describe, among other things, the specific amounts and prices of the securities being offered and the terms of the offering, including, in the case of debt securities, the specific terms of the securities.
+This prospectus is part of a registration statement on Form S-3 that we filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process.
+Under this shelf registration process, we may, from time to time, offer and sell any combination of the securities described in this prospectus in one or more offerings and selling unitholders may, from time to time, offer and sell common units of Targa Resources Partners LP in one or more offerings.
+This prospectus generally describes Targa Resources Partners LP and the securities.
+Each time we or selling unitholders offer securities with this prospectus, we will provide you with this prospectus and a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add to, update or change information in this prospectus.
 Before you invest in our securities, you should carefully read this prospectus and any prospectus supplement and the additional information described under the heading "Where You Can Find More Information."
-To the extent information in this prospectus is inconsistent with information contained in a prospectus supplement, you should rely on the information in the prospectus supplement.
-You should read both this prospectus and any prospectus supplement, together with additional information described under the heading "Where You Can Find More Information," and any additional information you may need to make your investment decision.
+To the information in this prospectus is inconsistent with information contained in a prospectus supplement, you should rely on the information described under the heading "Where You Can Find More Information you may need to make your investment decision.
 All references in this prospectus to "we," "us," the "Partnership" and "our" refer to Targa Resources Partners LP, together with its subsidiaries.